SkyBridge (TransLink): Details

 The SkyBridge has two tracks carrying Expo Line trains which run between King George station in Surrey and Waterfront station in Downtown Vancouver.
 A third set of rails in the middle, not connected to the SkyTrain tracks, is used by maintenance crews to truck equipment back and forth on the bridge.
 The deck is composed of 104 pre-fabricated concrete sections which were built in Richmond, transported via barge, and lifted into place with heavy machinery.
 When constructed, the concrete sections were glued together with an epoxy resin.
-The bridge does not carry road traffic, which uses the neighbouring Pattullo Bridge instead.
+The bridge does not carry road traffic, which uses the neighbouring Stal̕əw̓asəm Bridge instead.

 The bridge has two 123 m tall towers and carries trains 45 m above the Fraser River and valley.
 The main span is 340 m and the total length is 616 m.
 The bridge was the longest cable-supported transit-only bridge in the world from its opening in 1990 to 2019, it has since been surpassed by the Egongyan Rail Transit Bridge, the Nanjimen Yangtze River Bridge and tied with the Gaojia Huayuan Jialing River Rail Transit Bridge, all in Chongqing, China.